 Jamaica Inn is set just outside of Bodmin, but it’s well worth stopping here either on your way to or from the town.
 The inn, which was built in around 1750, started life as a smuggler’s hideout – before the roads were built, they could easily hide away in the pub on Bodmin Moor knowing that the police wouldn’t risk the journey.
 Daphne Du Maurier’s book Jamaica Inn depicts this.

 Nowadays, visiting is a much more relaxed affair.
-The attached smuggling museum discusses this part of Cornish history that not that many tourists explore, and the Daphne Du Maurier Museum pays homage to Cornwall’s most renowned writer.
+The attached museum has a collection of smuggling artefacts, discussing this part of Cornish history that not that many tourists explore.
+There is also a Daphne Du Maurier section that pays homage to Cornwall’s most renowned writer.
 It’s one of the most unique things to do in Cornwall, that’s for sure.